 I hope that the Q&A I put together here may answer many of your questions about what I offer.
 A little more information on my credentials may be helpful, though.

 As I explain in the FAQs, my Psychology Today blog A Hunger Artist has been the main motivation to me in setting up this coaching service.
-Readers contact me on a daily basis asking for advice with the practicalities of their recovery — and indeed for advice on how to take the plunge and commit to recovery at all.
+Readers contact me on a near-daily basis asking for advice with the practicalities of their recovery—and indeed for advice on how to take the plunge and commit to recovery at all.
 Coaching is a way to provide the help they’re looking for in a much more in-depth and sustained manner than email or web comments alone permit.

 Overall, the blog draws together my personal past experience of anorexia (between about 1998 and 2008) with what I have learned about others’ recovery processes, and with scientific and other research relevant to eating disorders.
 Generally speaking, the early posts (starting in 2009) are primarily autobiographical, and the more recent ones tend to incorporate more of a research element.
-Based on numbers of views, other posts which appear to have resonated especially strongly with readers include my two-part account of how metabolic rate changes in anorexia and recovery (Part 1 is here), my description of the physical effects of weight restoration (here), and my discussion (here) of the extent to which anorexia is a physical illness of starvation (which draws, as do the metabolism posts, on the remarkable Minnesota Starvation Study).
-These indications of importance provide a mandate for practical support which actively targets weight restoration and the normalisation of eating behaviours as a core part of promoting full recovery.
+Based on numbers of views, other posts which appear to have resonated especially strongly with readers include:

 My view is that acknowledgement of the psychological realities that make behavioural change difficult is crucial, but that ultimately, if behaviours and hence bodily state remain the same, nothing else can ever change.
 The coaching I offer attempts to do justice to the powerful interactions between physical, behavioural, cognitive, and emotional realities, in order to help the person I’m working with live happily, healthily, and freely.